Robinhood Financial Advisor Services Review 2023

 However, ACAT (automated customer account transfer) transfers to another brokerage cost $75.
 But you can avoid these if you cash out your positions at Robinhood, withdraw your money and repurchase the shares at another institution.

-If you want to trade on margin, you'll need to upgrade to Robinhood Gold for $5 per month.
-That includes $1,000 in margin credit.
-Anything above that $1,000 costs just 5% per year, which is on the low side for margin accounts.
+If you want to trade on margin, you’ll need to upgrade to Robinhood Gold for $5 per month.
+That includes up to $1,000 in margin credit.

 Robinhood’s cash management account is also free: no account opening, maintenance, or inactivity fees, no ATM fees, and no foreign transaction fees.

 Compare Other Advisors Online